lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 </template>
 ```

-I think the former is much cleaner and lends itself to a better development experience.
-Furthermore, if you are writing a UI library (like Vuetify, for example) you will not know how many tabs the user is going to use, so this approach won't work - you will need something more generic and generalizable.
+As far as general development goes, I think the former is much cleaner and lends itself to a better development experience.

+Another common use case for render functions is when you are writing a general component library (such as Vuetify).
+In these cases, you will not know how many tabs the user is going to use, so using `v-if` like above isn't an option.
+You will need something more generic and generalizable.
+There are other alternatives, but I've found render functions really useful for writing reusable components.

 ## Creating the Components